Transitioning baby from swaddling to arms-out sleeping

 • Attempting to have hands free/up around their face when the swaddle is on

-Between 4-6 months babies outgrow the startle (moro) reflex.
-If your baby is not yet rolling and still swaddled, but is no longer startling this may also indicate it is time to transition from swaddling.
+Between 4-6 months, babies outgrow the startle (moro) reflex.
+If your baby is not yet rolling and still swaddled, but is no longer startling, this may also indicate it is time to transition from swaddling.

 How to safely transition your baby to arms-out sleeping

 Some babies may struggle with this change in their sleeping environment.
-As such we recommend a two-step approach to transitioning:
+As such, we recommend a two-step approach to transitioning:

-Step One: Releasing one arm out of your baby's swaddle for all sleeps to allow your baby time to become used to this new way of sleeping.
+Step One: Releasing one arm out of your baby's swaddle sack for all sleeps to allow your baby time to become used to this new way of sleeping.

 Step Two: After a week or so of one-arm-out sleeping, remove both arms from the swaddle.
 Expect some difficult sleeps during this phase, but stick with it and don’t be tempted to re-swaddle them – they will adjust to the new sleep position.